optimovedevelopmobile/A/A/README.md

  - Track visitor and customer actions and events
  - Trigger Realtime campaigns

-The SDK is supported by Android native applications.
+The SDK is supported by Android native applications.<br>
+The SDK supports a **minimum version of Android 4.4**

 <br>